nflanner/E-Commerce-Back-End/README.md

 Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.

-Your task is to build the back end for an e-commerce site by modifying starter code.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.
+The goal of this project is to build the back end for an e-commerce site and configure a working Express.js API to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the readme of your project.
+Because this application won’t be deployed, I have provided a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.

+## Install and Run Instructions

+1) Clone the GitHub repo from the link provided below
+2) Run `npm install` in the root file to install all dependencies
+3) Source the schema file from the root file by logging into MySQL and running `SOURCE db/schema.sql`
+4) Seed the database by running `npm run seed` from the root file
+5) Run the application by running `npm run start` from the root file
+6) Modify the database as shown in the walkthrough video via Insomnia, Postman, etc.

+## GitHub Repo and Walkthrough Video

+Here is the [link](https://github.com/nflanner/E-Commerce-Back-End.git) to the GitHub repository.

+Here is the [link](https://drive.google.com/file/d/1xW1kQ-eOXIzGQHlN8ZVmien_8lSVceU3/view) to the walkthrough video.

 ## User Story